Botox – Botulinum Toxin

 Are there side effects and how long does treatment last?

-Botox is used to treat several billion people a year worldwide.
+Worldwide, several billion people a year have Botox® treatment.
 It has an extremely good safety profile.

 There have been no serious side effects when used for cosmetic purposes at the correct dosages.